Astrid Freudenstein

-Astrid Freudenstein (born October 9, 1973, in Bad Griesbach im Rottal) is a German civil servant and politician of the Christian Social Union in Bavaria (CSU).
+Astrid Freudenstein (born 9 October 1973) is a German civil servant and politician of the Christian Social Union in Bavaria (CSU).

 Education and early career

 After graduating from Wilhelm-Diess-Gymnasium Pocking in 1992, Freudenstein initially completed an internship at unserRadio, a local radio station in Passau.
 In 1993 she began her studies at the University of Passau, which she completed in 1998.
 In addition to her studies, she completed another internship at Passauer Neue Presse as a scholarship holder of the Dr. Hans-Kapfinger-Stiftung.

 After completing her studies, Freudenstein worked as a journalist for Bayerischer Rundfunk and as an author in the Neue Zürcher Zeitung.
 In 2009, she received the title of Dr. phil.
 (PhD) with the thesis The Power Physicist against the Media Chancellor, in which she analyzed the gender aspect in the coverage of the 2005 federal election campaign.
 Since 2010, she has been a research associate and academic lecturer in media studies at the University of Regensburg.

 In 2018, Freudenstein became head of the central department of the Federal Ministry of Transport and Digital Infrastructure, led by minister Andreas Scheuer.